Menu

 [[file+emacs:~/.][Link to Home with link type file+emacs]]

 Normally, mouse click or C-c C-o opens the link in Windows Explorer, if it is a directory.
 On MACOS it opens in Finder.
-Linux is unclear.
+Linux I need to find out.

 I want to open the link by default in dired, rather than a GUI file manager in Linux.
 Searching the Internet showed: